 You either had the 73-9 Warriors who capped off the greatest season in history by unseating Michael Jordan’s 72-10 Chicago Bulls of ’96, or the Cleveland Cavaliers who made the craziest comeback the game had ever seen winning their first-ever title.

 The stakes couldn’t have been higher – and plays leading to the conclusion were nothing short of epic.
-This includes LeBron James’ “the block” where he allegedly reached 32.3 kph (20.1 mph) in transition and soared 89 centimeters (35 inches) high to snuff Andre Iguodala’s shot.
+This includes LeBron James’ “the block” when he allegedly reached 32.3 kph (20.1 mph) in transition and leaped 89 centimeters (35 inches) high to block Andre Iguodala’s shot.

 The game was tied at 89 apiece, heading towards the dying seconds when Kyrie Irving hit the dagger that broke the tie and the series.
 This was then followed by LeBron hitting one more free throw, winning the Cavs their first and only championship to this very day.

 April 13, 2016